It's a dream for many people to become digital nomads. Having the freedom to work remotely from anywhere in the world sounds appealing.

 Digital Nomad Lifestyle

 I can guarantee you we wouldn’t have even made it through the planning stage though if we both weren’t on board with the planned change in lifestyle.

 Anyone can be digital nomads if They Set their mind to it

-Now, if you ask one hundred different digital nomads how they got started, and how they earn an income as a digital nomad, you will most likely end up with one hundred different answers.
+If you ask one hundred different digital nomads how they got started, and how they earn an income as a digital nomad, you will most likely end up with one hundred different answers.

 What you need to understand is that the only thing every one of us digital nomads has in common is the desire to travel while we earn a living.

 Start thinking like a nomad before you hit the road

-I think what holds most couples back from becoming digital nomads is the fact that they just can’t let go of the things they’ve acquired in their lifetime; cars, homes, furniture, hundreds of trinkets, closets full of shoes, wide screen TV’s, etc.
+I think what holds most couples back from becoming digital nomads is the fact that they just can’t let go of the things they’ve acquired in their lifetime; cars, homes, furniture, hundreds of trinkets, closets full of shoes, big screen TV’s, etc.

 Start thinking about the digital part of your nomad life